eqbal/CarND-Extended-Kalman-Filter-P6/README.md

   * Mac: same deal as make - [install Xcode command line tools]((https://developer.apple.com/xcode/features/)
   * Windows: recommend using [MinGW](http://www.mingw.org/)

+## Structure and Files

+- `scr` a directory with the project code:
+  - `main.cpp` - reads in data, calls a function to run the Kalman filter, calls a function to calculate RMSE
+  - `FusionEKF.cpp` - initializes the filter, calls the predict function, calls the update function
+  - `kalman_filter.cpp`- defines the predict function, the update function for lidar, and the update function for radar
+  - `tools.cpp` - a function to calculate RMSE and the Jacobian matrix
+- `data`  a directory with two input files, provided by Udacity
+- `Docs` a directory with files formats description

 ## Basic Build Instructions

 1. Clone this repo.